 Why the Aggressive Shot Fails

 Let's break down what happens when you try to win the point with an aggressive wide shot from the middle of the court.
+This is the exact moment where the drive drop pickleball decision gets made, and most players choose wrong.

 You're already in a decent position, but you're not at the net yet.
 When you go for that aggressive ball out wide, you're essentially gambling.